Charlie Wilson's War (book): Reception and significance

-The author, George Crile, points to the urban warfare training that the CIA gave to the rebels; this includes explosive training (bomb construction) with little equipment available, ie pipe bombs.
+Crile points to the urban warfare training that the CIA gave to the rebels; this includes explosive training (bomb construction) with little equipment available, i.e. pipe bombs.
 Crile cities this training as a potential impact on modern day terrorism within Afghanistan.
-Another factor of lasting influence that the author points to is the Stinger Missiles, a revolutionary weapon for the Ground to Air offensive.
-The Stinger missiles were given to the freedom fighters near the end of the conflict to assist with the lack of any Air defense or offensive capabilities.
-The results of all the funds and support over the decades leading to a victory within Afghanistan for the ‘Freedom Fighters’.
-The fall of the Democratic Republic of Afghanistan saw a major Civil war occur in the interim.
-The blowback of the Soviet Union’s defeat within the state, caused some scholars to cite this defeat as another precursor to the fall of the Soviet Union.
+Another factor that Crile points to is the Stinger Missiles, a revolutionary weapon for the Ground to Air offensive.
+The Stinger missiles were given to the 'freedom fighters' near the end of the conflict to assist with the lack of any air defense or offensive capabilities.
+The results of all the funds and support over the decades leading to a victory within Afghanistan for the Mujahideen.
+The fall of the Democratic Republic of Afghanistan saw a major civil war occur in the interim.
+The blowback of the Soviet Union’s defeat within the state caused some scholars to cite this defeat as another precursor to the fall of the Soviet Union.

 The book had significant political implications when it was released in 2003.
 For the first time, it provided the public with clarity regarding the United States government spending.
 Concluded with 3 billion dollars across a thirteen-year period, given directly to the Afghan Freedom Fighters.
 The information was apparent in a post 9/11 political climate, as the book demonstrated a time when the United States government backed the Mujahideen.
-Crile also made a case that Islamic terrorism towards the United States soured after the end of CIA-backed military aid towards jihad within Afghanistan, that didn't continue and transform into a long-term plan after the Soviet defeat, leaving the country poorer and ravaged by war and internal conflict, which eventually led to the rise of the Taliban to its highest ranks.
+Crile also made a case that Islamic terrorism towards the United States soured after the end of CIA-backed military aid towards jihad within Afghanistan, that didn't have a long-term plan after the Soviet defeat, leaving the country poorer and ravaged by war and internal conflict, which eventually led to the rise of the Taliban to its highest ranks.